top of page

 Proactive use of power electronics

-The research areas for energy systems and energy economics at the Vienna University of Technology, the Austrian Institute of Technology (AIT) and the Austrian Power Grid (APG) are starting a PhD class on the topic of security of supply 2030+ in the summer semester of 2024.
+The research areas for energy systems and energy economics at the Vienna University of Technology (TU Wien), the Austrian Institute of Technology (AIT) and the Austrian Power Grid (APG) have started a PhD class on the topic of security of supply 2030+ in February 2025.
 In this program, 6 PhD candidates will work together for 4 years on solutions for a secure electricity supply after the energy transition has been completed.
 Building on the current situation of the electricity grid, various aspects of security of supply are considered as a whole, potential problems are analyzed from an overall system perspective and solutions are developed.
 The quantitative analyses pay particular attention to the European and Austrian situation.

 bottom of page